 The Office of Residential Life has a limited amount of housing to offer students who are full time employees of the College and students who are conducting full time research advised by a Hamilton Faculty member during the summer months.
 Students may occupy summer housing as long as they are working/researching a minimum of 35 hours per week.
+Work can be paid or not.
 Should their work commitment end, they must vacate summer housing immediately.

 All standard campus policies, as outlined in the student handbook, apply to summer residents.
 Any students found in violation of Campus Policy will be subject to the standard judicial consequences and may be required to leave summer housing.

-- Summer housing will be in Babbitt and McIntosh for the 2016 summer.
+- Summer housing will be in Milbank and Minor for the 2017 summer.

 Moving into and out of Summer Housing

-- If you are living on campus for the Fall 2016 semester and plan to continue summer work beyond July 30th then you must plan to be on campus for the entire fall transition period (July 22-August 3).
+- If you are living on campus for the Fall 2017 semester and plan to continue summer work beyond July 28th then you must plan to be on campus for the entire fall transition period (July 26-August 2).

 Summer Transition Guidelines

 - Participation is based on your work start/end dates and is not optional.
 If you cannot be on campus for all or part of the transition period then you need to adjust your work dates based on the information above.